GFDRR/thinkhazard/README.md

 Note: this should be done from the production instance ONLY in order to have the up-to-date database strings extracted!
+You will have to make sure that the `~/.transifexrc` is valid and the credentials correspond to the correct rights.

 Then you can push the translation sources to transifex.